TelegramDB/Localization/website/en/introduction.md

 [![Users](/stats/users.svg?hl=en)](/stats)
 [![Bots](/stats/bots.svg?hl=en)](/stats)

-Through our [bot](https://www.tgdb.org/bot) on Telegram you can search, using our database, for all public groups in which a user has been.
+Through [TgDB Search Plus](https://www.tgdb.org/bot) you can search, using our database, for all public groups in which a user has been.

 The bot is also a **search engine**, you can search by filtering by groups and channels, and get many more results than a normal search on Telegram.